Seangottarun/Website/README.md

 3. Add JS code for down arrow transition (for Safari and Edge)
 4. Set active nav link programmatically
 5. Fix project cards for diff sized screens
+6. fix issue when viewport height smaller than size of profile